eugenewcf/diveintopython3/README.md

-# diveintopython3
+# Dive Into Python 3 exercises

-Dive Into Python 3 execrises
+This contents all exercises done by me from the book 'Dive into Python 3'.